-It’s the year 2021 and a lot has happened to so many different industries due to the COVID-19 pandemic.
+It’s the year 2022 and a lot has happened to so many different industries due to the last 2 years of COVID-19.

 However, consumers have a growing appetite for food packaging that stands out and has a unique value proposition in a world that has become so monotone.